duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_4_hw_assembly_db21m.md

      <img src="db21-parts_indices.png" style='width: 40em' />
 </div>

-Note: These instructions are your friend, follow them carefully, especially if it's the first time you assemble a `DB21M`.
-Small variations might cause big effects (e.g., don't flip your battery over!).

-The [FAQ](#op-faq-db21) section at the bottom of this page might be the first thing to visit if something is not clear.
-This may already answer your comments, questions or doubts.

-### Testing the `HUT` electronics board and battery
-This step must be done before you start with step 1 of the assembling process.
-Connect the battery to the third connector (counting from the left) on the `HUT` electronics board with the appropriate USB cable.
-Additionally plug in the external charging cable to the second connector (counting from the left) on the `HUT` electronics board.
+## Drive Train {#howto-drive-train-db21m}

+### Step 0 - Charge battery via `HUT`
+- Connect the battery and the HUT board as shown and make sure a green LED on the HUT is lit.
+- Wait 30 minutes and then push the button on the battery.
+- Check that the state of charge LEDs on the battery start blinking.
+- Leave this setup until the battery is fully charged.
+This may take up to 5 hours.

 <div figure-id="fig:db21-step_00">
      <img src="db21-step_00.png" style='width: 40em' />
 </div>

-Note: After 20-30 minutes, the LEDs on the battery should start blinking.
-This indicates that your battery is fully functional and charging.

-Note: Leave this setup until the battery is fully charged (this may take up to 5 hours).

-## Drive Train {#howto-drive-train-db21m}
 In the following steps (1 to 12) you will build the base plate assembly.

 <div figure-id="fig:db21-overview-step_01-12">